Neeraj6maths/cardiovascular_disease_prediction/README.md

 ### (5) Rescaling of features
-- Used `StandaedScaler` for rescaling of features.This step scales data into a uniform format that would utilize the data in a better way while performing fitting and applying different algorithms to it.
+- Used `StandardScaler` for rescaling of features.This step scales data into a uniform format that would utilize the data in a better way while performing fitting and applying different algorithms to it.

 ## Exploratory Data Analysis